WebOrigami/docs/src/content/framework/intro3.md

 If you view the served site, you can inspect the intermediate `teamByName` graph as well as the final `greetings` graph.
 Being able to explore intermediate representations is, in fact, an extremely useful debugging facility of the Origami framework.
 Normally such intermediate representations are only indirectly viewable by setting debugger breakpoints and inspecting variable values in a properties panel — which is often cumbersome for complex data structures.

-We've now roughed in the basic structure of the `team` route for the About Us site.
+You've now roughed in the basic structure of the `team` route for the About Us site.
 The next step is to show something more interesting for a person than a simple greeting.

 Next: [Templates](intro4.html) »